iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 }
 ```

-The `Imemmon` interface is implemented for Azure, AWS and Hive.
+The `Imemmon` interface is implemented for Azure, AWS and a generic Broker.

 ### X509 Support